hapax/hapax.github.io/assets/chuzenji.md

 peeling wallpaper, who are ignorant of decline and know only combinatorics.
-But the assemblage does not have this luxury: when an organism is sufficiently ruined, it dies; when a building decays and collapses, it is no more; if the daytrippers stay home, and the swans lose their heads, and enough people move back to the city, a bustling settlement becomes a ghost town.
+But the assemblage does not have this luxury: when an organism is sufficiently disarranged, it dies; when a building decays and collapses, it is no more; if the daytrippers stay home, and the swans lose their heads, and enough people move back to the city, a bustling settlement becomes a ghost town.